Uzès, France in Autumn: Markets, Wine, and Where to Stay

 How to get to Uzès without a car

 One reason Uzès has stayed relatively under the radar (in the best possible way) is that it’s not directly on the train line.
 But getting there by public transport is still very doable, especially if you’re coming from larger hubs like Nîmes, Avignon, or Montpellier.
+And if you’re thinking about doing more of this kind of travel across regions, it’s worth understanding how train passes actually work before you commit to anything: which Eurail pass actually makes sense for slower regional travel

-Here’s how to plan it:
+Here’s how to plan a trip to Uzès:

 From Nîmes to Uzès by bus